 The airform construction technique is relatively simple.
 It requires inflating a giant, rubber coated balloon and then spraying it with gunite.
 Once the gunite is set, the balloon is deflated and removed though a door or window.
 The house is then insulated, reinforced with rebar and covered with another layer of concrete.

 But the houses’ aesthetic virtues have finally gotten attention, too.
-Seventy years after its conception and forty years after Neff’s death, the bubble house has a growing list of admirers.
-“It’s like living in a sculpture,” one of the owners of the Pasadena bubble house asserts.
+Seventy years after its conception and forty years after Neff’s death, the bubble house has some admirers.
+“It’s like living in a sculpture,” one of the owners of the Pasadena bubble house says.

-To learn more about Neff’s “rebellion against the cube,” pick up a copy of Jeffrey Head’s No Nails, No Lumber: The Bubble Houses of Wallace Neff, published in December 2011.
+Interested in Neff’s “rebellion against the cube”?
+Pick up a copy of Jeffrey Head’s No Nails, No Lumber: The Bubble Houses of Wallace Neff, published in December 2011.